neighthan/wsl-wrappers/README.md

 pip install wsl-wrappers
 ```

-The script wrappers are automatically put in your Python scripts directory (e.g. `~/anaconda/bin` on Linux or `%USERPROFILE%\Anaconda\Scripts` on Windows).
+The script wrappers are automatically put in your Python scripts directory (e.g. `%USERPROFILE%\Anaconda\Scripts`).
 You should be able to call them directly from the command line.

 ## Related Work
 * [`wslgit`][wslgit] is an excellent project for using WSL's `git` from Windows which also works well with VS Code.